siennatariman/106-Project/README.md

   1. Click "Code"
   2. Copy the URL under the HTTPS tab
   3. In your shell, change your directory to the location where you would like the repository to be
-  4. Type "git clone" followed by the URL you copied
+  4. Type "git clone" followed by the URL copied